Addono/HathiTrust-downloader/README.md

 ### Windows Executable

-There are also Windows executables available.
+There are also Windows executables available, which come with all required software.
+This means you do not need to install anything separately.

 Download the `downloader_<version>_win.zip` from [releases](https://github.com/Addono/HathiTrust-downloader/releases/) and extract it.
 Then open a shell, e.g. `cmd` or `powershell`, to the directory where the ZIP is extracted.

+> [!TIP]
+>
-The easiest way to do this is by opening the folder in Explorer and right click while holding shift, now select the option "Open PowerShell Window Here".
+> The easiest way to open a shell in a specific folder is by first opening the folder in Explorer, then right click while holding shift, now select the option "Open PowerShell Window Here".

-The executable is bundled with Python and all other dependencies, hence you do not need to have anything installed.
-Now the tool can be used like:
+>

+Now you can use the tool by typing commands into the shell like this, and then pressing enter:

 ```powershell
 .\downloader.exe --help